 McPherson Management is providing financial and additional operational support to the Project.

 The Steering Committee establishes other subcommittees as appropriate to the Project needs and phasing.
-When additional committees and working groups are created, it will be featured on this page.
+When additional committees and working groups are created, they will be featured on this page.

-Legal, privacy, and technial expertise will be hired as the Project evolves.
+Legal, privacy, and technical expertise will be hired as the Project evolves.

-The Steering Committee is seeking nominations from representatives of higher education organizations within Canada who fulfill the following criteria:
+The Committee includes representatives from higher education organizations and institutions who fulfill the following criteria: